ibm-cloud-docs/BlockStorage/block-file-storage-encryption-rest.md

 ## Provisioning Storage with Encryption

-The provider-managed encryption-at-rest feature is available for {{site.data.keyword.blockstorageshort}} that is provisioned in [select data centers](/docs/infrastructure/BlockStorage?topic=BlockStorage-news).
+The provider-managed encryption-at-rest feature is available for {{site.data.keyword.blockstorageshort}} that is provisioned in [most data centers](/docs/infrastructure/BlockStorage?topic=BlockStorage-selectDC).
 All storage that is ordered in these data centers is automatically provisioned with encryption.

 When you order {{site.data.keyword.blockstorageshort}}, select a data center noted with an asterisk (`*`).
 You can see a lock icon to the right of the LUN/Volume Name field that indicates that the volume is encrypted.